maxpatiiuk/eecs-448-pixelland/documentation/README.md

 make sense to release Pixelland around the time that some indie game development conferences are happening - this would enable our team to show off the game and garner support for its release.
 The associated costs to attending conventions, while non-trivial, is not as considerable as the cost of time spreading news of our newly releasing game to the public.
+For our team of five, those costs might reach about $1500 dollars per person, considering flight tickets, hotels, convention tickets, etc.

 ### Generated UML Diagram